top of page

-Li Tsang sighed, glancing at the white plastic clock over the stainless steel commercial refrigerator in the corner.
+Li Tsang sighed, glancing at the white plastic clock hanging over the stainless steel commercial refrigerator in the corner.
 4AM.
-Her husband called it early morning but she considered the time late at night.
-He was an optimist, whereas she was becoming more of a pessimist as the grays in her hair continued to sprout and the fine lines around her eyes became more pronounced.
+Her husband called it early morning, but she considered the time late at night.
+He was an optimist, while she was growing more of a pessimist as the grays in her hair continued to sprout and the fine lines around her eyes deepened.

 She grimaced.
-He didn’t have to get up early to shop for the vegetables, meat and fermented bean curd, start the broth, and make the noodles.
+He didn’t have to get up early to shop for vegetables, meat, and fermented bean curd, start the broth, and make the noodles.
 Jack was in college majoring in finance.
-He’d graduate, become rich and support her and her husband someday.
+He’d graduate, become rich, and support her and her husband someday.

 Then all the hard work would be worth it.
 If only her husband hadn’t had the accident, she might not have had to open the hawker stall in the food market.
-What choice did she have?
-She could cook.
-They needed the income.
+But what choice did she have?
+She could cook, and they needed the income.
 The government helped her set up her business in the newest food market in Hong Kong, close to the skyscrapers housing the large banking companies and their armies of workers.
-It was also near the harbor and the tourists looking for food after a long day of sightseeing.
+It was also near the harbor and tourists looking for food after a long day of sightseeing.

-A smile tugged on the corner of her mouth.
+A smile tugged at the corner of her mouth.
 A year ago, she wouldn’t have imagined her new life.
-Yes, the hours were long but she was in charge.
-No one told her what to do…
+Yes, the hours were long, but she was in charge.
+No one told her what to do...

 One of the LED lights outside her stall flickered.
 She paused slicing the cabbage, noticing the quiet hush of the market outside.

-“That’s odd,” she mumbled.
-“It’s never this quiet this time of morning.”
+"That’s odd,” she mumbled.
+“It’s never this quiet at this time of morning.”

 Li peered in the square window in the center of his stall.
 Raw scallops and geoduck sat on a cutting board next to a knife.
 Steam curled up from several pots on the stove.

 She made her way back into the stall.
 Stock bubbled on the gas stove.
 The lights flickered.
 A whoosh sounded overhead.
 A blood-curdling scream filled the air.
 Far off, someone snickered.
-This was a dream, no, a nightmare.
+This was a nightmare.
 Where was her phone?
-She willed her hands to stop trembling as she reached for her knock-off Louis Vuitton purse.
+She willed her trembling hands to reach for her knock-off Louis Vuitton purse.

-“I need you to duck down to the floor and crawl over to the corner, ma’am,” a deep voice called to her calmly.
-She turned to her left.
+"I need you to duck down to the floor and crawl over to the corner, ma’am,” a deep voice said calmly.
+She turned left.
 A purple light cut through the darkness.
-A long glowing weapon of some sort made entirely of plasma hummed, held in the hands of a tall, lanky man with a mop of black hair falling over his thick, black glasses.
+A long, glowing weapon made of plasma hummed, held in the hands of a tall, lanky man with black hair falling over his thick black glasses.

 "My name is Austin.
 I’m here to help.
 You don’t need to be afraid, ma’am.”

-Li squeezed her eyes.
+Li squeezed her eyes shut.
 This wasn’t a man, but a teenager.
 A boy almost.

 "I don’t understand.
 What’s happening?”